rajat404/fetch-repo/README.md

 * Then run `clone-bitbucket-repo.sh [username]`

 ## For Github
+### Note: currently only public repositories can be accessed.
 * First generate a list of all your repositories by running `python get-github-reponame.py [username]` You can also manually write the names of your repositories to the file `repolist-github.txt`